 What if, instead, the $10 million was invested like an endowment fund?
 For every million dollars squirreled away in investments, it is very likely to earn at least $80,000/year, every year, without even touching the original invested amount.
 Again, that's just one million invested.
 This is where we come in.
 Invested Alternative would only borrow the $10 million and then be able to provide an endless source of income for charity that is given to people in need and the donors get their money back to do with as they please.
 There are a few charities that already have their own funds, but Invested Alternative wants to make donating to help even easier.

 I was listening to a money show on the radio one time while driving around that was talking about estate taxes, taking money from rich people wanting to pass a large inheritance to their descendants, and the discussion turned to income inequality.
-The following program was a political talk show that eventually led to the same topic.
+The program right after was a political talk show that eventually led to the same topic.
 It was a hot topic based on the amount of callers.
 The general discussion was about how more and more people are in favor of implementing or expanding government subsidies and welfare programs such as Medicare, Medicaid, all the WIC and food stamp programs, and social security.

 One conversation that stood out to me, was the debate over why income inequality is bad and why it exists.
 In the many answers given to this, there were many generalizations and complaints made about poor people having to struggle through life and wealthy people controlling everything; but what everyone failed to answer was specifically WHY income inequality is bad and HOW it directly effects them.
 How is it more than just a jealousy problem?
 This is the main question that needed answered: "I earn $65,000/year and my boss earns a million dollars a year.
 How does that effect me?
 If my neighbor or boss makes triple the income that I do.
 How is that going to ruin my life?"
+None of the callers had an adequate answer.
+They all just bounced around the ethics of it being unfair and that's really it.

+The idea doesn't seem right with me either.
+How can a handful of people have such vast amounts of wealth compared to the rest of the world NOT be a bad thing?
+A society of two halves with vastly different economic means and less and less of a middle class CAN'T be a good thing.
+That has to lead to trouble, but it's hard to describe what that trouble is and what those problems are.
 I did a brief search on why income inequality is bad and this question is rarely answered directly.
 Just more random facts and statistics about how the poor have it hard and the rich have it easy because, duh, money, but none of these answers seemed more - scientific.
 They just seemed like more jealousy problems and the idea that it sure would be nice if people share.
 There is rarely a direct correlation to answering the question of why it's bad and why it matters.
 I was beginning to think that the idea of income inequality as a problem needing to be solved is not really a "problem" in society, but really just a desire to improve the quality of life for more people by taking from others through government law and force.
 Below is my summary of some articles I found and how they don't actually address the issue:

 A. "'Rich people are actually living longer than poor people.
 In the early 1980's, wealthy Americans lived 2.8 years longer than the poor, according to the Department of Health and Human Services.
 The wealthy and poor were defined as the top and bottom 10% on a number of different economic measures...by the late 1990's the rich were living 4.5 years longer, and the gap has only widened since then,' HHS said.